 We believe that the stronger our communities are, the stronger our clients and our business can be.
 And strength in our communities starts with a more resilient and diverse workforce.
 This is why we’re focused on making tools and our people available to help those most at risk of being left behind gain the skills and resources they need to thrive in a digital world.

 At the start of most springs, young people turn their attention to what their next step might be.
-Many start to ask questions like, “What should I do this summer to help me get a full-time job?” or “What classes should I take next year to help me become a nurse/engineer/etc.?”
-But as the realities of COVID-19 set in this year, schools were forced to close, and many students- especially from underserved communities-no longer had direct access to guidance counselors and mentors who can help guide them.
+Many start to ask questions like, “What should I do this summer to help me get a full-time job?” or “What classes should I take next year to help me become a nurse or an engineer?”
+But as the realities of COVID-19 set in this year, schools were forced to close, and many students—especially those from underserved communities—no longer had direct access to the guidance counselors and mentors who could help guide them.

 While the pandemic created a sense of uncertainty for most, through virtual connectivity we are using our experiences and skills to help the next generation prepare to join the workforce by answering questions on platforms like CareerVillage.org.